Austin E. Knowlton Science Center, a 20,000 square foot building built on the west side of campus, is designed for

-Biology labs are housed in Shoker Science Center.
-Standard equipment consists of optical microscopes, walk-in refrigerator, sterilizer and various instruments shared with chemistry such as spectrophotometers, microscopes and dissecting scopes with digital cameras, and other standard equipment.
+Biology labs are housed in Knowlton Science Center.
+Standard equipment consists of microscopes, walk-in refrigerator, sterilizer, a thermocycler.
+Various instruments are shared with chemistry such as spectrophotometers, microscopes and dissecting scopes with digital cameras, and other standard equipment.
 An anamotage table is a new tool housed in Knowlton.

 The university maintains a 160-acre Nature Preserve adjacent to campus where students can observe and obtain specimens.
 Riley Creek runs through the nature preserve and Little Riley Creek runs through campus.
-Students have pursued various studies in these creeks as well as the nature preserve pond.

-The chemistry labs in Shoker Science Center contain a Nuclear Magnetic Resonance machine and other modern instrumentation such as FT-IR, FT-NMR, GC, HPLC, UV-VIS and AA.
-Students will use these instruments regularly as part of their laboratory experience.
+The chemistry labs in Knowlton Science Center contain a Nuclear Magnetic Resonance machine and other modern instrumentation such as FT-IR, Raman, FT-NMR, GC, HPLC, UV-VIS, AA, and other

 General education labs

-The general-education science requirement is two semesters of science in two different science areas, of which at least one must include a lab.
-Non-science students select from several general-education science offerings, including a year-long integrated science sequence.
-Labs for these courses are held in the Founders Hall Labs.
-Lab sections are limited to 12 students so everyone can receive a hands-on experience under direct supervision of a science professor.
+One science course with a lab is requied of all Bluffton students.
+Non-science students select from several general education competencies science offerings.
+Labs for these courses are usually held in the Founders Hall Labs.
+Lab sections are limited to 18 students so everyone can receive a hands-on experience under direct supervision of a science professor.